 Zesty Tempeh Nachos

-Stir-frying crumbled tempeh with your favorite taco seasoning and a healthy squeeze of lime juice is a perfect vegan topper for nachos.
+Stir-frying crumbled tempeh with your favorite taco seasoning and giving it a healthy squeeze of lime juice makes the perfect vegan topper for nachos.
+Add some black beans for extra protein!

 Prep Time: 10 minutes